- SEO metrics allow you to measure the effectiveness of your SEO efforts and make corrective changes based on the data.

 - Ensure that your page layout is intuitive, and that your site navigation is easy to understand.

 - Create topic clusters around themes so your visitors always have a next step.

-- Use strategic internal linking to guide visitors to other helpful pages on your site.
+- Use internal links to guide visitors to other helpful pages on your site.

 - Add engaging content, such as videos, surveys, tools, etc., that entices site visitors to interact with your site.

 With SEO metrics, it’s not always good to have a high number.
 Crawl errors, for example, should always be avoided.